Mama, let me ask you a question.

 Lastly, keep it quick.
 Ginger baths work fairly quickly to stimulate the body, especially if your child drank their herbal tea first!
 5 – 10 minutes is really all the time they need to be in the bath… just enough to get the ginger to open the pores and help them sweat.
 Remember you’re not trying to increase their temperature as their body will do that on it’s own.

-How To Give A Detoxing Ginger Bath During Fevers
+How To Give A Ginger Detox Bath During Fevers

 Put 1-2 TBSP of ginger powder in warm water and mix well.